secondRZ/swe-interview/topics/web-development.md

   * Component State:
     * Is the state tightly coupled with the component and has no dependencies on any other components/props?
     * Is the data only used in this one component?
 * Next, for all state data that you determined should be stored at the application level, what methods currently manipulate that state?
 You will define those methods as string constants.
-Make a folder in the same directory as your components folder called **action types**, and add js files for each state object.
+Make a folder in the same directory as your components folder called **actionTypes**, and add js files for each state object.
 For example, for jobs, you'll have `job.js`, and inside you'll have `export const ADD_JOB = job/ADD_JOB;` ddsfsd
-* An **action type** returns a new state, via a **reducer**.
+* An **action** returns a new state, via a **reducer**.
 You now create a folder called `reducers` with a file called `job.js` in the same directory as before.
 Import your action types into that file like: `import * as JobActionTypes from '../actionTypes/job';` Now you create the initial state, based on whatever it was before in a component with `const initialState = ...`.
 See **reducers/player.js** in the **Redux** project.
 * The job of the **reducer** is to take the state and produce a new state based on some action occuring. \(Like repository methods, except immutable.\) The function takes 2 arguments, the current state, and the action.
 They **should not** directly change the current state.
 They should be pure functions, and only return a new state.
 * The next step is to provide a mechanism for notifying the reducer when an action takes place.
 This is done with **actions** and **dispatching**.
 Create a folder called `actions` in the same directory.  and another file called `job.js`.
 Copy the import from the reducers file to import the action types.
 * Create and export a const function for each of the action types you've defined.
 Each function should return and object of with properties `type`  and whatever parameters the action takes.
 See **actions/player.js **for more info.